brettkromkamp/topic-db/README.rst

 paradigm, it is not (and never will be) an implementation of the `ISO/IEC 13250 Topic Maps`_ data model standard.

 TopicDB is intended to be used by other Python applications and does not provide its own user interface to the API.
+`Contextualise`_, currently in active development, will provide a complete web-based user interface for TopicDB.

 .. image:: resources/render.png
    :alt: Render by Brett Kromkamp